 Yes, anytime your trip involves a high-risk sport, it's important to have the right coverage.
 Steep terrain, high speeds, and unpredictable weather conditions increase the chances of injury, evacuations, and other potentially costly disruptions.

-For less than $30 per day, a winter sports travel insurance plan can offer valuable peace of mind and financial protection if your trip doesn't go as planned.
+Given their affordable pricing, winter sports travel insurance plans can offer valuable peace of mind and financial protection if your trip doesn't go as planned.
 The best ski and snowboard travel insurance policies are comprehensive, covering everything from a broken leg on the slopes to a flight delay that keeps you from enjoying the fresh snow.

 If you're injured while skiing or snowboarding, your travel insurance can help cover the cost of transporting you to the nearest medical facility and reimburse you for the medical expenses related to your injury.
 For coverage to apply, you must purchase a policy that includes the Sports & Activities travel insurance benefit.